BaggelMC/BuildMC-Core-Plugin/README.md

 - 🧱 **Survival-Friendly Chunk Claiming**
   A secure, intuitive chunk claim system tied into the team system.
 Built for balance and survival fairness.

+- 💀 **Death-Restoring**
+  Allow Moderators to restore deaths of their players.

 - ⚙️ **Easy Setup**
   Configure the plugin using `/buildmc` or edit the config files directly.